junhua/awesome-finance-ai-papers/README.md

-# awesome-finance-ai-papers
+# Awesome-finance-AI-Papers: Recent Advancements in AI for Finance

-This repository is a curated collection of the most influential and impactful papers presented at top Computer Science (CS) conferences related to Artificial Intelligence (AI) applications in finance.
+This repository is a curated collection of high-quality papers presented at top Computer Science (CS) conferences related to Artificial Intelligence (AI) applications in finance.
 The aim is to offer a comprehensive review of these papers, summarize key findings, and analyze their contributions to the field.

 ## By Categories
 ### Portfolio Optimization